Search information pages

 Speed of publication

 Translational Neurodegeneration offers a fast publication schedule whilst maintaining rigorous peer review; all articles must be submitted online, and peer review is managed fully electronically (articles are distributed in PDF form, which is automatically generated from the submitted files).
-Articles are published with their final citation immediately upon acceptance in a provisional PDF form.
-The article will subsequently be published in both fully browsable web form, and as a formatted PDF; the article will then be available through Translational Neurodegeneration and BioMed Central.
+Articles will be published with their final citation after acceptance, in both fully browsable web form, and as a formatted PDF; the article will then be available through Translational Neurodegeneration and BioMed Central.

 Promotion and press coverage

 Articles published in Translational Neurodegeneration are included in article alerts and regular email updates.
 Some may be included in abstract books mailed to academics and are highlighted on Translational Neurodegeneration's pages and on the BioMed Central homepage.

 In addition, articles published in Translational Neurodegeneration may be promoted by press releases to the general or scientific press.
 These activities increase the exposure and number of accesses for articles published in Translational Neurodegeneration.
 A list of articles recently press-released by journals published by BioMed Central is available here.